Types of students

 Inactive continuing students (undergraduate students only)

 Inactive students are undergraduates who have not been officially enrolled at UNT in the last 12 consecutive months and who have not received a degree during the same period.
-Inactive students are required to complete the following requirements to re-enroll:

-- complete the ApplyTexas Application for returning students;
+1. Complete the ApplyTexas Application for returning students;

 Former students (graduated students only)